The fermion self-energy and damping rate in a hot magnetized plasma: Introduction

 The groundwork for understanding relativistic systems in the presence of a magnetic field was laid by Heisenberg and Euler \cite{Heisenberg:1936nmg} and later by Schwinger \cite{Schwinger:1951nm}.
 Many field-theoretical studies have been done over the years since.
 The key developments and foundations can be found in many books and reviews, e.g., see Refs.~\cite{Dittrich:1985yb,Andersen:2014xxa,Miransky:2015ava}.
 Despite broad theoretical knowledge gained, surprisingly few quantitive results are known about the Green functions and radiative corrections for relativistic plasmas in background magnetic fields beyond the two extremes of the lowest Landau level approximation and the weak-field limit \cite{Bandyopadhyay:2016fyd,Das:2019nzv,Ghosh:2019kmf}.
 For some of the recent developments, see Refs.~\cite{Hattori:2012je,Hattori:2012ny,Tuchin:2013bda,Karbstein:2013ufa,Ishikawa:2013fxa,Sadooghi:2016jyf,Ayala:2019akk,Ayala:2020wzl,Hattori:2020htm,Ghosh:2018xhh,Ghosh:2020xwp,Wang:2020dsr,Wang:2021ebh,Chaudhuri:2021skc,Das:2021fma,Wang:2022jxx}.

-In a uniform magnetic field, the translation symmetry in the plane perpendicular to the field is broken.
-As a result, the usual transverse momenta are not good quantum numbers for charged particles.
+In a uniform magnetic field, the usual transverse momenta are not good quantum numbers for charged particles.
 Instead, their eigenstates are given by the Landau-level orbitals.
 This fact has profound implications on the field theory formalism.
 The most natural form of the fermion propagator is given in the Landau-level representation \cite{Miransky:2015ava}.
 The inherent complexity of such a representation makes the evaluation of Feynman diagrams difficult even at the lowest one-loop order.

 The main objective of this study is a rigorous derivation of the fermion self-energy in a strongly magnetized hot relativistic plasma.
 In particular, the emphasis will be made on the proper treatment of the self-energy in the Landau-level representation.
 We will follow the approach developed previously in the context of the quantum Hall effect in graphene \cite{Gorbar:2011kc,Shovkovy:2015kja}.
 Similar methodology was also utilized in the studies of chiral asymmetry in magnetized QED at nonzero density \cite{Gorbar:2013uga,Gorbar:2013upa}.
 Here we will focus on the fermion self-energy in the Landau-level representation and investigate in detail its imaginary part.
 Such an imaginary part defines the fermion damping rate in the plasma.
 It is also a critical input in determining the particle mean free path and some transport properties.
 We will derive explicit expressions for different components of the self-energy and discuss their interpretation in terms of underlying physical processes.
 We will also study the quantitative dependence of the fermion damping rate on the Landau level index and the longitudinal momentum.